Dusch4593/spotify-podcast-react-redux-project/backend/README.md

+# Spotify Podcast React/ Redux Project (Backend)

+This repository is dedicated to the backend of the application at-large.
+It runs on Rails, using a RESTful API for persisting data and reflecting state-updates from the frontend.

-# README
+# Tools & Technologies

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+Ruby 2.6.1

-* System dependencies
+Rails 6.0.3

-* Configuration
+# Configuration

-* Database creation

-* Database initialization
+## Database setup

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+# Usage